dotmpe/script-mpe/catalog.rst

 ----------
 Track contents, and annotate with name, descriptions wrt. type, format, etc.

-Keep one unqiue name per distinct file (stream/contents), or group several files under one. |---|
+Keep one unique name per distinct file (stream/contents), or group several files under one. |---|
-Ie. force contents to appear only once, wether as a unique basename or full-path.
+Ie. force contents to appear only once, whether as a unique basename or full-path.
 Implies other appearances of those exact contents can only be either an alias (sym/hardlink) or within another file. (and maybe also on/through other device/special files but those are too undefined for purposes here)